l2l7l9p/Polynomials-for-WFOMC/README.md

 # Calculate F-poly or Tutte poly by WFOMC

-This tool is for calculating the F-poly or the Tutte poly from the two-variable fragment of first-order logic.
+This tool is for calculating the F-poly, Proposition 2 or the Tutte poly from the two-variable fragment of first-order logic.

-**Note that currently the Tutte poly here refers to the formula in Proposition 2.
-Todo: implement the final Tutte poly.**
+**Note that the special binary predicate should have default weights (1,1).**

 ## Input format